-Come into Stamford dentistry for gentle yet effective treatment, but don’t wait too long.
+Come to Stamford dentistry practice for gentle yet effective treatment, but don’t wait too long.
 A timely visit can mean the difference between a successful remedy and losing the tooth.
 Call for an appointment today.

-The dentists in dental practice in Stamford, CT periodontics, which specializes in inflammation conditions.
+The dentists at a dental practice in Stamford, CT specializes in inflammation conditions.
 They classify pulpitis in two categories:

 Date & Time That Works For You